agdamsbo/qr.live/README.md

 - [ ] Options for ecl (value set to M for now)

+- [ ] Button to generate instead of reactive, for better shinylive performance

 - [ ] Create Wifi credentials (see [qifi](https://github.com/evgeni/qifi))

 - [ ] Choose output format